Delicious and flavorful oatmeal chocolate chip cookies — crisp on the edges and a soft, chewy center with plenty of chocolate.

 Oatmeal chocolate chip cookies

 Soft, chewy, buttery, and best of all CHOCOLATEY: these oatmeal chocolate chip cookies are the absolute best!
-I don’t know if it makes me boring, but oatmeal chocolate chip cookies are hands down my favorite cookie and this recipe is the BEST.
+I don’t know if it makes me boring, but oatmeal cookies are hands down my favorite cookie and this recipe is the BEST.
 Plus these cookies are very easy to make.
 Read on about how to make them and a few quick tips for making these cookies absolutely perfect.

 How to make oatmeal chocolate chip cookies

-The process for making these oatmeal chocolate chip cookies isn’t too different from your standard cookie recipe — beat together wet ingredients, add dry ingredients, mix, and then chill the dough.
+The process for making these cookies isn’t too different from your standard cookie recipe — beat together wet ingredients, add dry ingredients, mix, and then chill the dough.
 Chilling the dough makes a huge difference in both the flavor and the texture of the cookies.
 Without chilling the dough, your cookies will spread and you’ll miss out on the soft chewy texture.

 Tips for making the perfect oatmeal chocolate chip cookies